flimflam-austin/hugo-cms-test/site/content/quick_reads/20180323-2018-03-22-alcohol-study/index.md

-      New gov’t study may once and for all set the record straight about whether or not a drink a day is good for youa|But it’s not without a splash of controversy.
+      New gov’t study may once and for all set the record straight about whether or not a drink a day is good for you, but it’s not without a splash of controversy.

       Flip Here
-    citation: Flip Here
     _key: card-1-30ee705f-20b3-4394-a56b-890b1e6c5518
   - order: 1
     body: >-